andresmao/test/README.md

 pip install pandasglue
 ```

-## Usage
+## Usage example

 **Read**

-Explain what these tests test and why
+To retrieve the result of an Athena Query in a Pandas DataFrame.

 ```
-Give an example
+import pandas as pd
+import pandasglue as pg

+df read_glue(customer_query,customer_db,customer_s3_output)

 ```

 ### And coding style tests